redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 Modern cars are exposing several metrics via a standard interface.
 Use TimeSeries to correlate average fuel consumption with the tire pressure, figure out how long to keep a car in the fleet, determine optimal maintenance intervals, and calculate tax savings by type of the road (taxable vs. nontaxable roads).
 Example metrics include:

-- Accellaration
+- Acceleration
 - Location (long, lat)
 - Fuel level (liter)
 - Distances (km)
 - Speed (km/h)
 - Tire pressure
-- Distance until next maintanance check
+- Distance until next maintenance check

 **Smart metering (sensor data and IoT)**